jodaf/quilvyn-pf2e/README.md

 ### Installation

-To use quilvyn-pf2e, unbundle the release package into a plugins/ subdirectory within the Quilvyn installation directory, then add or uncomment the 'plugins/Pathfinder2E.js' entry in the PLUGINS definition in quilvyn.html.
+To use quilvyn-pf2e, unbundle the release package into the plugins/ subdirectory within the Quilvyn installation directory, then append the following lines to the file plugins/plugins.js:

+    RULESETS['Pathfinder 2E'] = {
+      url:'plugins/Pathfinder2E.js',
+      group:'Pathfinder 2E',
+      require:'SRD35.js'
+    };

 ### Usage